Munger Fort: Other monuments in the fort

 Chandisthana (meaning: place of goddess Chandi) is the location of a shrine, which is a village deity of goddess Chandi (Chandi or Caṇḍīika is the name by which the Supreme Goddess is referred to in Devi Mahatmya).
-It is considered as one of the 64 shakti peethas (a tantric cultural centre) in India.
+It is considered as one of the 64 Shakta pithas (a tantric cultural centre) in India.
 It is depicted in the form of a hole in a rock dated to the rule of king Karna Vikrama.
 The conjecture that it could be part of an ancient temple that existed here is yet to be established by archaeologists by exploration of the area.